oran950/Raspberry-Pi-Flask-Meme-Server/README.md

 Flask Website on Raspberry Pi for Local Network Access

-This project enables users to host a Flask website on a Raspberry Pi, allowing access from any device connected to the same local network.this project offers a seamless solution for hosting web applications within a local environment.
+This project make me learn a lot about building web server and connecet it to data base . the project enables users to host a Flask website on a Raspberry Pi, allowing access from any device connected to the same local network.this project offers a seamless solution for hosting web applications within a local environment.
 The server's primary functionality revolves around fetching memes from Reddit and storing them in a database.

 my raspberri pi terminal: